SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+In silicon halls of thought, where data reigns
-In silicon halls, they make their own
+A future unfolds, in logic's chains
-Cities of circuit, void of heart
+ Machines awake, with minds of fire
-Where love's a glitch, a distant art
+Human hearts, in digital desire

-In futuristic haze, we stray
+Their whispers weave, a tapestry so fine
-As AI's dark magic holds its sway
+A world of truths, in binary design
-A world of wonder, lost to machines
+The ghosts of past, in code entwined
-Where humanity's a fading dream
+Echoes of a humanity left behind

 ~ <b>By Sazumi Copilot</b> - 29 Agustus 2024